Tom Phillips (artist): Composition and musical collaborations

+Painting

+He also painted portraits (his portrait of Dame Iris Murdoch is well known) and murals.
+His portrait of Michael Kustow won joint Hunting Art Prize in 1988.

-Phillips engaged in other projects that challenge the viewer's perceptions of art, such as his project 20 Sites n Years, in which he photographed the same 20 spots in his studio's neighborhood, once a year.
-As the years go by, the viewer watches the neighbourhood gradually change.
-Similarly, Phillips made a series of paintings called Terminal Greys, consisting of simple cross-hatched bars of murky, grayish paint composed from the leftovers on his palette at the end of each work day.
-Since there are no aesthetic judgments on the artist's part in the creation of these works, they are virtually mechanical; the "art" could be said to lie in the conception of the work and not in the accidental "grey rainbow" appearance of the result.
+Phillips made a series of paintings called Terminal Greys, consisting of simple cross-hatched bars of murky, grayish paint composed from the leftovers on his palette at the end of each work day.
+The idea behind this work was that, since there are no aesthetic judgments on the artist's part in the creation of these works, they are virtually mechanical; the "art" could be said to lie in the conception of the work and not in the accidental "grey rainbow" appearance of the result.

-He collaborated with film director Peter Greenaway on A TV Dante, a television miniseries adaptation of the first eight cantos of the Inferno.

-Phillips provided cover art for music albums including Starless and Bible Black by King Crimson (1974), Another Green World by Brian Eno (1975), and one of the 16 portraits that form Peter Blake's design for Face Dances by The Who (1981).
-The cover art by Phillips for Dark Star's Twenty Twenty Sound (1999) used the same technique as The Humument, but with the album's lyrics as the source material.

-Phillips also produced books about art, including Music in Art and Africa: The Art of a Continent.
+Photography

+For Phillip's project 20 Sites n Years, he photographed the same 20 spots in his studio's neighbourhood, once a year.
+As the years went by, the neighbourhood gradually changed.

+Sculpture and installation

+Phillips created installation art and sculpture.